 Why should I get help from you?

-- I have many years of experience in counseling and assisting individuals with Medicare.
+- I have many years of experience in this field of health insurance.

-- I provide continued support and become a resource for Medicare questions/concerns long after the enrollment period.
+- I provide continued support and become a valuable resource to my clients long after the enrollment process.

 Are there costs to meet with you?

-There are no costs for you to meet with me.
+There is no cost to meet with me.

-My income is earned if I enroll an individual into a Medicare plan.
-The company, in which I complete the application, pays me a commission.
+My income is earned when I enroll an individual into a Medicare plan in which I am appointed and contracted with the carrier.
+The insurance carrier pays me a commission.

-I am NOT a captive agent, which means I do not represent one carrier or one plan.
+I am not a captive agent, which means I am not employeed by an insurance company.

 Do you work for Medicare?